ramteja384/Assignment_01/README.md

 **Social activities :** Regular Blood donor.

+**Online Certifications:**
-**Online Certifications:** MySQL for Data Analytics and Business Intelligence, Python for Data Science.
-(A cognitiveclass.ai Powered by IBM Developer Skills Network),  Machine Learning with Python-Level 1.
++ MySQL for Data Analytics and Business Intelligence.
++  Python for Data Science.
+(A cognitiveclass.ai Powered by IBM Developer Skills Network)
++  Machine Learning with Python-Level 1.
 (A cognitiveclass.ai Powered by IBM Developer Skills Network)